 The great outdoors – it really is great

 With more technical gadgets, fewer green spaces and fears about safety, it’s easy to believe that today’s children spend less time playing outdoors as their parents did – less than half the time, according to the National Trust.
 And yet, the same study revealed that 84% of parents believe that playing outdoors makes children more imaginative and creative.

-Amanda Gummer, founder of Fundamentally Children, agrees that there are many positives to getting outside.
+Dr Amanda Gummer, founder of the Good Play Guide, agrees that there are many positives to getting outside.
 “Outdoor adventures are great for getting physically active, and have been shown to reduce mental fatigue and stress.
 You get a good dose of fresh air and vitamin D too, so it’s an all-round health boost,” she says.
 “Spending time outside with your grandchild makes them feel loved and gives them a brilliant role model.”

 Find out about the best short walks for children

-Need some ideas to get you started?
+Need some fun outdoor activity ideas to get you started?
 Follow these basic rules:

 Play to your grandchild’s interests

 If your grandchild likes arts and crafts, collect some natural materials to make a collage.
 If they would rather play games on a device, try finding apps that get them outside, such as Geocaching or Pokemon Go, to make it more interactive.

 If you enjoy a certain activity, such as fishing, gardening or camping, it’s likely that your enthusiasm will show and rub off on your grandchild!
 Get them involved by asking them where they’d like to go fishing or camping, or what they would like to grow.

 Find out how grandparents can encourage a love of gardening